 A little advice: In Germany, the police can be quite strict with cyclists.
 So make sure you have functioning lights on your bike, don’t ride on the sidewalk and don’t run red traffic lights.
 In other countries, you might never get into trouble for this, but here in Germany you might get fined or even lose your drivers license!

 Now that you are settled in, it’s time to start your own story in Berlin!
 Go out and discover the city.
 In the summer, there are plenty of lakes, parks, open air cinemas, outdoor locations and activities to enjoy.
 The number of great restaurants and cafes will never leave you hungry.
 There are heaps of galleries and museums to visit and there is always something going on at night, so you have no chance to ever get bored.

 When it comes to education and career, Berlin also has a lot to offer.
 If you don’t already speak the language, you should check out some of the schools where you can learn German – this will really come in handy in the long term (and it might become necessary for any formalities or business matters).
 Germans also love to learn other languages, so if you want a more personal language experience, you will easily find a tandem partner with whom you can teach each other the respective language.

 In the few past years, Berlin has developed into a hub for the start-up scene.
 There are a lot of good resources and opportunities here that range from support programs from the government to accelerators of big companies that support young businesses.
 There is lots of office space, people from all over the world with different languages and skills, and an audience eager to try out new things.
 It’s the perfect playground for ideas of any kind.
 It’s all up to you what you make of it 😉

 We hope this little guide was a good introduction for you.
-Of course there is so much more to say on the topic and we will make sure to cover more of this soon, so stay tuned!
+Of course, there is so much more to say on the topic and we will make sure to cover more of this soon, so stay tuned!

-Thanks for the support by nestpick
+Thanks for the sponsorship by nestpick